 BREAKING NEWS RE: SPARROW CONTROL

 There has been great success overseas with the use of Monafilament (fishing) line strung infront of the entrance hole to deter sparrows.
 Sparrows flutter before entering the hole and catch their wings on the fishing line, where the blue birds can fly straight in to the hole.
 There is also a thought that the sparrows eye site is not as good as the bluebird and that the 8lb fishing line is hard for them to see.
-This year, due to the limited nesting of Bluebirds from March to May, the Bermuda Bluebird Society have installed fishing on all of our boxes.
+This year, due to the limited nesting of Bluebirds from March to May, the Bermuda Bluebird Society have installed fishing line on almost all of our boxes.
+The majority of our boxes have the 2 vertical fishing line design seen on the websites below: